erigones/esdc-docs/user-guide/monitoring/main-monitoring-server.rst

 Default Users
 =============

 The monitoring server has two preconfigured Zabbix users and one system user.
-Their passwords were auto-generated during the compute node installation or during the build process of *Danube Cloud*.
+Their passwords were auto-generated during the compute node installation.

 * **Admin** - A Zabbix account, which is used for monitoring system configuration.